asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ## Background Context

 [AsyncAPI](https://www.asyncapi.com/) is a specification for describing Event-Driven Architectures (EDAs) in a machine-readable format.
-It allows developers to define how messages are exchanged between different services by providing an agreement for communication.
+AsyncAPI schema outlines the format and content specifications that enable a consistent representation of agreements for communication between services in an Event-Driven Architecture.

-[Avro](https://avro.apache.org/) is an efficient binary serialization format, used to ensure schema-aware communications between the messages within Apache Kafka.
+[Avro](https://avro.apache.org/), on the other hand is an efficient binary serialization format, used to ensure schema-aware communications between the messages within Apache Kafka.
 With Avro Schema there is a standardized method for serializing data allowing for interoperability and schema evolution capabilities.
 Avro promotes data exchange among systems by offering a common schema that fosters compatibility, between different components.

 ## Defining message payload with Avro Schema directly in the AsyncAPI document